 One might win the race or not, but since they are investing a decent amount in equipment and energy, they want to make sure everyone accepts and approves your block and therefore be able to receive your reward.
-Therefore, due to economic rewards, everyone is highly incentivized to ensure the ledger is correct.
+Thus, economic rewards incentivise everyone to ensure the ledger is correct.

 The alternative is to get your block rejected and lose all the investment you put in.
-This is how PoW ensure it is real-world costly.
-Game theory simple.
+This is how PoW ensures it is real-world costly.
+Game theory is simple.

-This last point gives some perspective regarding why there is so much criticism around energy consumption against the crypto industry.
+This last point gives some perspective on why there is so much criticism against the crypto industry around energy consumption.

 If PoW is described as a race where everyone has to participate, put in the hard work to run, and have one final winner, PoS is more of a solo race, where you have one person who is nominated to represent the rest.

 One can think of PoS as an exclusive club.
-If one wants to be part of it, they must put in a certain amount of money as a safe deposit to gain access.
+To be part of it, one must use a certain amount of money as a safe deposit to gain access.

-Once you are part of the club, they are responsible for collectively maintaining and validating the club's books.
+Once you are part of the club, they are responsible for collectively maintaining and validating its books.

 Now, how to get picked among the entire group to do the job?

-To ensure everyone has a fair shot, different blockchains consider different factors, such as total coins staked, how long you have been staking, or even randomness.
-Most algorithms will combine all three of these factors, and if you'd like to understand the particular weightage and details, the best way to do so is to read their whitepaper.
+To ensure everyone has a fair shot, blockchains consider factors such as total coins staked, how long you have been staking, or even randomness.
+Most algorithms will combine all three of these factors, and if you'd like to understand the particular weightage and details, the best way is to read their whitepaper.

-PoW incentives no cheating, positive behaviour by ensuring all miners put in hard work + hardware and electricity cost.
+PoW incentives include no cheating and positive behaviour by ensuring all miners put in hard work + hardware and electricity costs.
 However, this mechanism is inefficient in terms of having to have everyone run the race for every single block.

 For example, for the upcoming Ethereum 2.0 version, one will have to stake 32 ETH in the network.
 That's a lot of money at stake.

-What are some of the key benefits PoS offers?
+What are some of the critical benefits PoS offers?

 Lower entry barrier - following the "no more racing" line, the hardware requirements also go down, together with energy usage, so it's more affordable to become a miner.

-Decentralization – as the entry barrier is lower, more people have access to it, increasing participation.
-At the same time, it should also lead to more network nodes (which refers to computers), making it more centralization resistant.
+Decentralisation – as the entry barrier is lower, more people can access it, increasing participation.
+At the same time, it should also lead to more network nodes (which refer to computers), making it more centralisation resistant.